MbuguaOwen/pivot-div-donchian-bot/README.md

 - `tv_only` — **TV is boss**.
 Bot does risk + execution only.
 If TV says LONG, bot trades LONG (subject to safety gates).
 - `tv_and_bot` — **two-man rule**.
 Bot trades only if TV signal and bot strategy signal share the same `(symbol, side, confirm_time_ms)`.
+- Option A parity: `/tv` webhook is authoritative. `confirm_time_ms` is treated as the canonical bar close (Binance kline `T - 1ms`); entries are placed immediately on webhook receipt with SL/TP, and websocket klines are used only for trailing/BE/state—not to delay entry.

 Config (see `configs/default.yaml`):